Real-Time Data Direct Grant Program

 Workshops

-The Department of Water Resources will host three hybrid workshops that will provide an overview of the grant program, the guidelines, and the application process.
-For more information about the workshops and to register, visit:
+DWR hosted three hybrid workshops that provided an overview of the grant program, the guidelines, and the application process.
+The workshops were held on: